 Another component that greatly influences the weight of the katana are the parts used for building it.
 There are many different materials that can be used for the various components.
 Some katanas have a smaller and lighter tsuba (guard) for example.
 Additionally, a katana with a Bo-Hi is not nearly as heavy.

 Last, but not least is the length of the sword.
 Katanas vary greatly in size.
-On average the sword is 100cm long.
-From that 70cm is the length of the blade.
+On average a katana is 100 cm (39 in) long.
+Whereof 70 cm (27.5 in) is the length of the blade.

 Weight Comparison: Katana vs Medieval Sword